 To address these issues, a programmatic shift in Colorado began in 2008 with Arapahoe County's Parents to Work Program, which focused on helping parents become employed, self-sufficient and meet their child support obligations (Prevost & McKean, 2011).
-In fall 2012, OCSE launched the Child Support Noncustodial Parent Employment Demonstration Project to identify effective policy alternatives to address these needs (Meyer et al., 2015).
+In fall 2012, OCSE launched the Child Support Noncustodial Parent Employment Demonstration Project (CSPED) to identify effective policy alternatives to address these needs (Meyer et al., 2015).
 OCSE competitively awarded grants to child support agencies in eight states, including Colorado, to provide enhanced child support, employment, parenting, and case management services to NCPs who are having difficulty meeting their child support obligations.
 In Colorado, this project was called the Colorado Parent Employment Program or CO-PEP, and five counties chose to participate: Arapahoe, Boulder, El Paso, Jefferson, and Prowers (Bicha & White, 2018).
 The study involved 1,500 parents who were behind on their support payments.
 Half of this cohort were handled with traditional child support enforcement practices while the other half were assigned a caseworker whose mission was to determine why parents were not making payments and to help them overcome those barriers (Meyer et al., 2015).
-Preliminary results appear promising, and the full evaluation of the Child Support Noncustodial Parent Employment Demonstration Project and CO-PEP is due to be released in spring 2019.
+The results of CSPED and CO-PEP are presented in more detail in the discussion of the impact study's implications.